Podcast: Download

 You can also control your environment by closing your door, using noise-canceling headphones, removing any potentially distracting objects from the room, etc.

-Now you have 8 simple techniques you can use to help you study effectively — plus the mind, body, and environmental factors that can boost your focus and concentration.
+Now you have a variety of simple techniques you can use to help you study effectively, plus additional ways to boost your focus and concentration.
 But what are your next steps?

 How to Study Effectively, Right Now